-For those called to transracial adoption, it is an invitation to a lifetime of learning and-if done well-a life full of rich relationships that might never have been forged otherwise.
-Adopting transracially provides an opportunity to view the world in new and exciting ways.
-Sometimes that view is beautiful; other times it is not.
-And if you accept the invitation, always pray that your relationship with your child is a reflection to the world of God's amazing love.
-TRANSRACIAL ADOPTION IS AN INVITATION TO A LIFE FULL OF RICH RELATIONSHIPS THAT MIGHT NEVER HAVE BEEN FORGED OTHERWISE.
+For those becoming foster or adoptive parents, it is an invitation to a lifetime of learning and - if done well - a life full of rich relationships that might never have been forged otherwise.
+Parenting transracially provides an opportunity to view the world in new and exciting ways.
+Sometimes, that view is beautiful; other times, it is not.
+And if you accept the invitation, always pray that your relationship with the child in your home will be a reflection to the world of God's amazing love.